 Recipients can find a job using a resource called "LionJobs" through Student Employment Services.
 Their website can also give you more information about working at LMU as a student.

-Transfer Work is not awarded through the Financial Aid Office.
+Transfer Work is not awarded through Financial Aid.
 It is directly funded by a campus department's budget and allows recipients to work on-campus during the academic year and earn the amount of their award offered.
 If you were not awarded Federal Work-Study or Loyola Work, you may contact a prospective LMU employer directly to determine if their department budget has funding to hire you.
 If hired, the employer will offer you the position directly by email.
 Not all departments have Transfer Work to offer to students directly.